 Students in this online program complete course work from any place with an Internet connection and during hours convenient for them.

 The online program is affordable and priced competitively.
-Because it is online, all students in this program are considered Kansas residents for the purpose of tuition.
+Because it is online, all students in this program are considered in-state residents for the purpose of tuition.
 Students in this program are not required to pay regular KU Medical Center campus student fees, except for the student records maintenance fee.
-Tuition and fee details

 As a respiratory therapy director in a small rural hospital, education is key to excelling in my career.
 Wanting to expand my education beyond the associate degree level, I started searching for a bachelor's program in respiratory therapy.